luisao8/AI-Music-Synthesizer-back/README.md

 ![URL_of_the_GIF](https://user-images.githubusercontent.com/74673031/265178255-64be9bb0-2443-4e3f-b153-fc385c8653af.gif)

-In case its not clear, the introduces prompt is: "Fast Tribal bongos with a feeling of nostalgia due to a chase", with the duration being 10s.
+In case its not clear, the introduced prompt is: "Fast Tribal bongos with a feeling of nostalgia due to a chase", with the duration being 10s.

 ### This is the output audio: